Working Papers

 Impacts of School Violence on Mental Health and Academic Outcomes for Immigrant and Native-Born Children with Junyu Zhang (Draft upon request)

 This paper investigates how school violence affects academic outcomes through the impacts on mental health for native-born American and immigrant children.
 We highlight that preventing school violence can improve mental health and academic performance, thus enhancing economic prospects and promoting generational social mobility.
-We use a simultaneous equations model to exam the structural relationships of bullying involvement, mental health and academic outcomes.
+We use a simultaneous equations model to examine the structural relationships of bullying involvement, mental health, and academic outcomes.
 Analyzing the 2022 National Survey of Children’s Health (NSCH2022), our findings reveal that immigrant children are generally less involved as bullies or victims than their native-born children.
 Yet, children in white immigrant or low-income families are more susceptible to school violence.
 Controlling factors like parental mental health, attitudes towards children, and life experiences, we find that immigrant children are mentally healthier compared to native-born children, except for white immigrants who experience more significant mental health challenges.
 Being bullied significantly increases the likelihood of experiencing mental health issues, while being a bully has a converse impact.
 This effect has no significant difference between immigrant and native-born children.
 While immigrant children perform better than native-born children academically, those from white immigrant families show worse academic performance.
 Mental health improves school performance, but this link is weaker in immigrant children.